 After the army was defeated by the Bulgars, Michael I was replaced by Leo V, the Armenian (813-820).

 23 mm.
 5.62 grams.

 The same immobilized reverse as on the previous coin.

 Portrait convention: If two rulers are portrayed, the senior ruler is on the left and usually, but not always, a bit larger.
 Very young rulers may be smaller than their regents, for example Constantine VII is smaller than his regent Zoe.)

-Naming Convention: If a son has the same name as other rulers, here "Constantine," usually his name is not given a number unless he later was primary ruler.
+Naming Convention: If a son has the same name as other rulers, here "Constantine," usually his name is not given a number unless he later became the primary ruler.
 For example, Constantine VI, son of Leo IV (775-780), ruled alone 780-797.
 As the first to do so since Constantine V, he is "VI".
 The son Constantine on this coin did not rule alone, so he is just "Constantine" (son of Leo V), one of many Constantines without numbers.

 28 mm.
 7.87 grams.

-ΘЄ-ΟFIL bASIL (We spell it with "ph" but his coins spell it with "F")
+ΘЄ-ΟFIL bASIL (We spell it with "ph" but his coins spell it with "F".)

 Struck 829-830/1 by Theophius alone at Constantinople, before the next type was issued.

 The same immobilized reverse type with Θ in the place of the officina number.
 Again, The Θ may refer to Theophilus (ΘЄΟΦΙΛΟS).